DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/README.md

 ### Create configuration object

-Create a configuration object for each Datadog feature (such as Logging and RUM) with the following snippet.
+Create a configuration object for each Datadog feature (such as Logs and RUM) with the following snippet.
 By not passing a configuration for a given feature, it is disabled.

 ```dart
 // Determine the user's consent to be tracked